wooster0/yayagram/README.md

 * Runs in the terminal!
 * Cross-platform: runs on Linux and macOS.
-* Helpful features and tools like undo, redo and clear.
+* Helpful features and tools like undo, redo and, clear.
 * Random grids.
 * Custom grids: [create your own grids](#Editor) for others to play.
 * A new kind of cell: [maybed](#Maybed).